What Are Personas and How Do They Fit in the Customer Journey?

 - What are his/her most common objections?

-- What type of ROI does this customer need to justify a purchase?
+- How much ROI does this customer need to justify a purchase?

 You can easily gain answers to some of these questions from your sales team.
 Other answers can come from doing research on your customers or if you don’t have that, research on the industry your customers occupy.